BuildMan-Alpha/AlphaHelp/helpserver/README.md

 # Running Helpserver On a Development Machine

+## Prerequisites

+The following will need to be installed or downloaded locally:

+ - npm
+ - a clone of this repository

+## Install node modules

 After pulling down the AlphaHelp repository to a development machine, you can run the documentation server locally.
 You will need to have node installed on your system, as well as getting the node_modules.
 In the ./AlphaHelp/helpserver folder run